 The infection often begins like most others – through a cut or a scrape.
 However, unlike other infections, this one spreads very quickly as the bacteria do their damage.
 They grow and release a harmful substance that destroys surrounding tissue and can enter the blood stream.

 Infection can also occur from surgery, childbirth, or any type of event that causes a trauma to the body.
 Necrotizing fasciitis is not contagious, nor is it communicable.
 The only way to get it is to become infected with the bacteria, just as you would get an infection in a cut at any other time.

 The bacteria “eat away” at muscles, skin and underlying body tissues.
 Doctors must act fast to stop the spread of the infection before it spreads and before sepsis develops.
 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
-Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 Necrotizing fasciitis symptoms

 The symptoms of necrotizing fasciitis infection are much like any type of infection, but they appear more rapidly and are more intense: